 The activities range from football, street dance, music production to gaming.
-Kickz also aims to educate and inform young people of social topical messages such as alcohol and drug awareness through workshops.
+Kicks also aims to educate and inform young people of social topical messages such as alcohol and drug awareness through workshops.

-Kickz operates in four areas providing provision all year round free of charge, enabling young people a regular place to go to participate in positive activities, which otherwise they could not do due to lack of financial or parental support.
+Kicks operates in 14 different areas providing provision all year round free of charge, enabling young people a regular place to go to participate in positive activities, which otherwise they could not do due to lack of financial or parental support.

 During the period of 1st Sept 2015 and June 2016: